Initiatives for "Resource Recycling"

 In 2020, Yamaha Motor generated a total of 16.5 thousand tons of waste.*1 We separate metal, plastic, foundry sand, and other waste for reuse and recycling as raw materials.
 We also subject oil and some plastics to a thermal recycling process to create materials that can be used as combustion improvers.
 In addition, we use post-combustion residue as a raw material in cement and roadbeds.
 As a result, we have maintained our direct and indirect landfill record of "zero tons" (a 100% recycling rate).

 The Yamaha Motor Group began tracking its volume of waste from 2016.
 Group companies in Japan and overseas have been working to reduce their volumes of waste by thoroughly separating waste, introducing returnable packing materials, and using longer-lasting cutting fluids and oils.
-The Yamaha Motor Group's waste material volume （Boundary: 86 out of 112 companies within the scope of global environmental consolidation） in 2019 was 55 thousand tonsExternal Assurance.
+The Yamaha Motor Group's waste material volume （Boundary: 134 companies within the scope of global environmental consolidation） in 2020 was 40.7 thousand tonsExternal Assurance.

 |290 t||277 t||229 t||288 t||122 t|